 Pro Tip: Read the instruction label attached to all herbicides to prevent any misuse of products.
 Ensure you read everything in detail to ascertain the suitability of herbicide to St. Augustine grass.

 Cultural Methods of Weed Control in St. Augustine Grass Lawns

-As long as your lawn is well maintained, through mowing, fertilizing and irrigation, weeds will be the last of your worries.
-Healthy and lush St. Augustine grass is thick and does not permit growth of weeds.
+As long as your lawn is well maintained through mowing, fertilizing, and irrigation, weeds will be the last of your worries.
+Healthy and lush St. Augustine grass is thick and does not permit the growth of weeds.
 As long as your turf grass is healthy, weeds find it challenging to compete for space and nutrients.

 Cultural weed control methods include:

 Mowing involves proper and timely grooming of your lawn.
 It reduces the chances for weeds to spread seeds.
 Through mowing, you also scout the area, observing for emergent weeds.
 Bag up the grass clippings to eliminate any seed heads that might spread seeds right back to your lawn.

 Maintaining a regular schedule for fertilizing your lawn is mandatory.
 Although fertilizers might provide nutrients and optimum conditions for the growth of weeds, they significantly promote the healthier growth of your St. Augustine turf grass.
 The thicker your turf is, the harder it is for weeds to survive.
 Apply fertilizer regularly, throughout the growing season, for the growth of healthy and aggressive grass.

 Watering your lawn is vital in promoting healthy grass growth.
 If you fertilize and forget to irrigate, you leave your lawn at a disadvantage because grass won’t grow well.
 Irrigating also discourages the prevalence of pests, which hinder the thickening of your St. Augustine grass.
 As long as you water your grass adequately, it will flourish and stand a better chance at beating weed growth.